Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

 In this scheme, the limit $n_H \gg n_F$ corresponds to augmented HMC as discussed in Sec.~\ref{sec:aug-hmc-results}, except the augmentation step is a learned flow-based MCMC proposal rather than some mode-hopping transformation constructed by hand.
 As long as the flow model samples from all modes and has a nontrivial acceptance rate, this augmentation solves the problem of freezing in HMC.
 While this is not useful when simpler mode-hopping transformations are known, it may be possible to train multimodal flow models in the more general case (using e.g.~flow-distance regularization) to provide machine-learned augmentation steps.
 However, in this case mixing of the Markov chain is primarily driven by HMC, and any critical slowing down beyond freezing will not be alleviated.

 More interestingly, we can consider the regime where ${n_F > n_H = 1}$, i.e.~flow-based MCMC augmented with occasional applications of HMC.
-In the last section we saw that the asymptotic performance of purely flow-based updating with these models is compromised by long rejection runs triggered when high-weight configurations are accepted.
+Above, we saw that the asymptotic performance of purely flow-based updating with these models is compromised by long rejection runs triggered when high-weight configurations are accepted.
 Mixing in occasional HMC updates must solve this problem, as long rejection streaks will be terminated after enough HMC steps occur to move the chain to a better-modeled part of configuration space.
 The practical question to answer is thus how many HMC updates must be applied with what frequency to regulate the long rejection runs.
-Figure~\ref{fig:mixin_densities} demonstrates that (for the HMC parameters we consider in this paper) even a single HMC step moves the bulk of the tail samples with $w \gtrsim 5$ to smaller reweighting factors.
+For our case-study model and the HMC parameters we consider in this paper, Fig.~\ref{fig:mixin_densities} demonstrates that even a single HMC step moves the bulk of the tail samples with $\log w \gtrsim 5$ to smaller reweighting factors.

 Asymptotic analysis of the behavior of the composite algorithm is complicated by the need to marginalize over all possible momentum draws as well as HMC's dependence on the previous configuration, which means that the distribution of reweighting factors no longer captures all information about overall sampling performance.
 However, we can make estimates by considering the asymptotics of flow proposals made on top of fixed HMC evolutions.
 Between HMC steps, proposals are made completely independently to update a fixed configuration.
 We can model the distribution of rejection run lengths under the composite algorithm, starting from some initial configuration $\phi_0$, as a generalization of the geometric distribution